Fire Department

 Specialized Program

 The safety of passengers and aircrew is the department’s number one priority.
 The Aircraft Rescue Fire Fighting (ARFF) program is designed to prepare each member of the department for an aircraft-related accident.
 The specialized fire trucks used for ARFF are unique and can rapidly deploy large quantities of water and firefighting agents such as foam and dry chemicals to combat an aircraft fire.
-Since 2020, RTAA has invested more than $2M in infrastructure investments for the RNO Fire Department including the acquisition of three new and refurbished ARFF apparatus.
+Since 2020, RTAA has invested more than $2M in infrastructure investments for RTAAFD including the acquisition of three new and refurbished ARFF apparatus.

 Community Partnerships